-After years of renting, you’re excited to move into your own home.
+After years of renting, you’re excited to move into your own Las Vegas home!
 You don’t have to worry about landlords, roommates, or noisy upstairs neighbors.

-If you’ve never had to maintain a plumbing system before, read our checklists to make sure your plumbing, septic tank, and sewer work smoothly.
+If you’ve never had to maintain a plumbing system before, read our checklist below to make sure your plumbing, septic tank, and sewer work smoothly.

 10-Step Plumbing Checklist